syncsketch/syncsketch-maya/README.md

 # syncsketch-maya
 A Maya Plugin, which will allow you to
 - upload videos and plablasts to syncsketch in seconds, skipping any conversion process
-- download notes and greasepencil files back to maya, adjust things like frame offset etc
+- download notes and image annotations from syncsketch back to maya, adjust parameters such like frame offset etc
 - manage your viewport presets for recording

 See a quick Intro Video for this plugin here: https://vimeo.com/syncsketch/integrationmaya